moussetc/mattermost-plugin-giphy/README.md

 ### The picture doesn't load
 - Your client (web client, desktop client, etc.) might be behind a proxy that blocks GIPHY or Gfycat.
 Solution: activate the Mattermost [image proxy](https://docs.mattermost.com/administration/image-proxy.html).

+### There are no buttons on the shuffle message
+- Check your Mattermost version with the compatibility list at the top of this page.

 ## Development
 To build the plugin: